cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes skimmed the documents, his expression sharpening.
 "Diversion of funds, fictitious suppliers, and high-ranking officials in the East India Company implicated."

+Mycroft tapped a dossier on the table.
+"Hawthorne was not just a thief, Sherlock.
+He was a collector of vulnerabilities.
+He had compiled records of indiscretions among the highest military echelons—gambling debts, affairs, off-ledger transactions.
+He was positioning himself not just as a beneficiary of corruption, but as its overseer.
+The empire could not afford a man like that to hold the reins."

 I frowned.
 "So this isn’t just supply theft?"

 "Not remotely," Mycroft declared.
 "Blackwood’s records hold enough leverage to topple men of considerable power.
 Hawthorne, it seems, is one of them."